-A health savings account, or HSA, is an individual savings account to help individuals cover out-of-pocket medical expenses.
-While HSAs are typically offered through an employer, anyone may open an HSA if he/she is enrolled in a high deductible health plan (HDHP).
+An HSA is an individual savings account to help individuals cover out-of-pocket medical expenses.
+While HSAs are typically offered through an employer, anyone can open an HSA if they are enrolled in a high-deductible health plan (HDHP).
 Per the IRS, HSAs may only be used to purchase qualified eligible items or pay for eligible medical expenses.
 HSAs never “expire,” as funds roll over year over year.
 Also, if you leave your place of employment, your HSA is fully portable, and you can retain the account for life.
-The amount you can save each year depends on if you have coverage for yourself only or you cover other family members too.
+The amount you can save each year depends on your coverage level.